prajwalch/yazap/README.md

 ### Getting a root command
 [Yazap](https://prajwalch.github.io/yazap/#root;Yazap) itself don't provides an any methods to add arguments for your command.
-Its only purpose is to initialize the library, invkoing parser and deinitilize all the structures therefore you must have to use root command to add arguments.
+Its only purpose is to initialize the library, invkoing parser and deinitilize all the structures therefore you must have to use root command to add arguments and subcommands.
 You can simply get it by calling `Yazap.rootCommand` which returns a pointer of it.
 ```zig
 var myls = app.rootCommand();
 ```